joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

     Result<int> z = x + y;

 Notice that third line, where we added the two `Result<int>`s together, yielding a -- that's right -- third `Result<T>`.
-This is the NaN-style dataflow propagation, similar similar to C#'s new `.?` feature.
+This is the NaN-style dataflow propagation, similar to C#'s new `.?` feature.

 This approach blends what I found to be an elegant mixture of exceptions, return codes, and dataflow error propagation.